biomchen/redistricting-sentiment/README.md

 Class  | Description
 ------ | -----------
-SentiAnalysis() | Analyze the sentiments of the comments on school redistricting in LOU Area shape2json() | Convert the shapefile to geojson for visualization (ESPG 2236 to ESPG 4483) MapVisualization() | Visualize the results on a interactive map.
+SentiAnalysis() | Analyze the sentiments of the comments on school redistricting in LOU Area shape2json() | Convert the shapefile to geojson for visualization (internally convert ESPG 2236 to ESPG 4483) MapVisualization() | Visualize the results on a interactive map.

 ---------------------------